AyushDhar05/AyushDhar05/README.md

 # 👋 About Me:
 Hello there!
 I’m Ayush Dhar, a curious and passionate Software Engineer with a strong foundation in Java, Spring Boot, Microservices, and cloud-native development.
-I’ve had the opportunity to work across the entire software lifecycle — from designing clean APIs and building scalable backend systems to automating CI/CD pipelines.<br>
+I’ve had the opportunity to work across the entire software lifecycle — from designing clean APIs and building scalable backend systems.<br>

 I bring hands-on experience from large-scale enterprise projects and have completed my Master’s in Computer Science from Illinois Tech.
 My focus is on building clean, efficient, and scalable solutions that solve real-world problems and create long-term impact.<br>